DavidOfMA/Back-up-Firefox-Profiles/README.md

 To use:

 1. Set the profile folder, backup folder, and number of backups to retain in the CONFIGURATION section of the file.
-2. Schedule a task to make backups on a regular basis.
+2. If desired, schedule a task to make backups on a regular basis.

 The file uses Powershell to create the archives.
 I created this for my own personal use and thought it might be useful to others.